 Key to the success of our training is the use of junior trainers.
 These are young experienced club sailors many of whom have come up through PSC Oppies, gone onto RYA squads and onto racing.
 Our experience tells us that the kids learn much better from our junior trainers as they look up to them and enjoy their ‘cool, laid back’ approach.

+Registration information and application form for both summer and winter trining can be found on the Youth and Juniors page.
 One form per child please.
 It is helpful to receive completed forms as soon as possible.
 The forms ask for your help.
 We also need ALL parents to help – a condition of registration is that we have the preferences for at least one parent.

 Your child will also require an IOCA log book.
 If you do not have one, they are £20 each, alternatively you can join IOCA and get a free log book.
 To do this, log onto www.optimistsailing.org.uk.
 If joining IOCA for the first time, it is advisable do this as soon as possible as it can take some time to receive a log book.
 Please make cheques payable to Papercourt Optimists.